ashishkrishnan/dipstick/README.md

 # Dipstick

-An ESP32-based UPS battery monitor that bypasses the UPS's internal logic to provide raw, highly accurate telemetry (Voltage, Current, Wattage, and State of Charge) via an external shunt.
+An ESP32 microcontroller based UPS battery monitor that bypasses the UPS's internal logic to provide raw, highly accurate telemetry (Voltage, Current, Wattage, and State of Charge) via an external shunt.
 Uses coulomb counting and a multi-variable state machine to trigger automated server shutdowns via MQTT.

+For a homelabs setup, it can help you gracefully shutdown servers for legacy UPS or invertors. helps save bucks from buying a smart UPS

 ## Quick Start